Episodic Survey of the History of the Constellations

 To some extent the 'Sphaera Barbarica' is a collective term for the catalogues of ancient astrologers known as paranatellonta.
 (Chapters 5-17 of Mathesis by Firmicus Maternus deal with the paranatellonta (the stars rising with the signs of the zodiac).
 Prior to the time of Claudius Ptolemy (circa 85 - circa 165) a system of paranatellonta was developed that could be used to tell the hours of the night when the signs of the zodiac were hidden.
 Paranatellonta (or synanatellonta) are stars which rise at the same time as a given zodiacal sign, or bright stars such as Regulus or Sirius.
 Teucrus laid stress on the decans and their paranatellonta.
 The use of these paranatellonta for astrological purposes has been ascribed to Teucrus but is undoubtedly earlier.
 In the Sphaera Barbarica Figulus gave for each of the 360 degrees of the ecliptic the astral forecasts based on the character of the stars "rising together" (paranatellontes).
 (The references to constellations, in particular their simultaneous risings and settings, make it possible to distinguish between two different sets of uranography - a Sphaera Barbarica and a Sphaera Graecanica.)

 According to one researcher the sphaera barbarica is the Egyptian description of the heavens extensively modified by the Roman astronomers.
+According to another source the Sphaera Barbarica largely describes the genre of paranatellonta writing.

 Our knowledge of Teucrus is limited and his system of paranatellonta has been reconstructed only after Franz Boll combined several later textual sources.
 In the system developed by Teucrus constellations/asterisms simultaneously rise to the north and to the south of the celestial equator at the time when the sun is in the corresponding ten degree arc of the ecliptic (sphaera barbarica).
 When constellations of the sphaera barbarica rise north or south of the celestial equator they are called paranatellonta.
 Teucrus also explained the astrological influence of his constellations through a system of paranatellonta.
 The word "paranatellonta" comes from the Greek para ('rapa; together) and anatellein; to rise), and it refers to the stars and constellations simultaneously rising to the north and to the south of the celestial equator.
 With Teucrus the paranatellonta never appear individually, but always in relation to the zodiac.
 It is significant that they are temporal and not spatial sequences.
 The stars or constellations of paranatellonta related to a single zodiacal sign (or its decan) do not belong to the same 30° (or 10°) of the ecliptic.
 Rather, they rise simultaneously anywhere in the sky during the period which is determined by the temporal sequence of that particular sign (or decan).
 Franz Boll concluded that Teucrus combined in the paranatellonta two different systems: one in which the paranatellonta were related to the decans, and the other in which they were related to the zodiac.